Roy Ashburn: 2011–present: post-conviction life

 Ashburn was appointed by Governor Arnold Schwarzenegger to a four-year term on the State of California Unemployment Insurance Appeals Board.

 Ashburn ran for Kern County Supervisor in the June 2012 primary election and came in second place, allowing him to advance to the runoff.
 In the run-off election on November 6, 2012, Ashburn faced retired United States Navy Captain Mick Gleason, and lost by 20 points (40 to 60 percent).
 Congressional Majority Whip Kevin McCarthy endorsed Gleason while retired Representative Bill Thomas endorsed Ashburn.

 In a 2013 radio interview on First Look with Scott Cox, Ashburn revealed that he had a gay brother, who died of AIDS-related illness 20 years prior.
 In the interview Ashburn also stated that he re-registered to vote as "no party preference" because of the Republican Party's opposition to immigration and gay rights.

-As of 2020, Ashburn lived in San Luis Obispo.
+As of 2020, Ashburn lived in San Luis Obispo, California and had returned to being a Republican.